Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

 We were far too full to try the impressive-looking cheese selection and when the coffee arrived with a cake stand of petit fours it was with some relief that we remembered that our room was just a few steps away.
 However guests with more stamina (or who’d maybe eaten less food than us) were heading to the little bar for a nightcap.

-Breakfast at The Manor House
+The Manor House breakfast

 Breakfast the next morning was an excellent combination of continental and cooked (although I was surprised that the honey on offer wasn’t the hotel’s own) and after such a weekend’s indulgence the Italian gardens overlooking the hotel and woods surrounding the golf course at the back of the hotel were the perfect places for a lengthy summer’s morning walk.

-the manor house castle combe
+the manor house castle combe bridge over bybrook rvier

 The hotel’s golf course and surrounding woods were a great place for a post-breakfast stroll